Ada-Developers-Academy/core-unit-3/functions/callback-functions.md

 We call `cleanupBehavior` a _callback function_ inside `bakeCake`.
 It refers to the expectation that `bakeCake` should _call back_ to some other function... the function that was passed in when `bakeCake` was invoked in the first place.

-## Revisiting Calculator
+## Revisiting Calculate

-Let's consider how we can build our calculator function using callbacks.
-This process will be very similar to our `bakeCake` example, but we'll be mindful about how arguments are passed in.
+Let's consider how we can build our `calculate` function using callbacks.
+This process will be very similar to our `bakeCake` example, but we should remember that we are expecting to pass arguments to the operator functions.
+We'll need to mindful about defining our operator functions to accept parameters, and we'll need to pass arguments within `calculate`.

 Consider this code: